 - The random guy in the office who says “Hello” and smiles when you meet is certainly not inner circle material.

-- Max Musterman, the famous basketball player, who scored a tripple-double last week, is also not your inner circle.
+- Max Musterman, the famous basketball player, who scored a triple-double last week, is also not your inner circle.
 Unless you are not striving to become a professional basketball player yourself.

 - The members of your family do not belong to your inner circle of friends.
-You spend a lot of time with them, you trust them and they trust you but your family and its members are another topic.
+You spend a lot of time with them, you trust them and they trust you but your family and its members belong to another topic.

 How to find your inner circle?